yingyuGit/SQL-projects/README.md

 ORDER BY DATE_TRUNC('week', occurred_at)
 ```
 ![Visual Chart](./images/engagement_by_user_cohort.png)
 > Result: The chart above shows a significant decrease in engagement among users who signed up more than 10 weeks prior.
-Also, there is a negatie correlation bettwen the user engament and the user age where user engamentent is decreasing when the user age is increasing.
+Also, there is a negatie correlation bettwen the user engagement and the user age where user engamentent is decreasing when the user age is increasing.
 The engagement rate of older users need to be improved.

+#### Step 3: Investigating changes in product or user segment